Fr Barr Stepped away from the Ambo Mic, so there is about four minutes where the sound is as good.

 It is Catholic Tradition to have extra spiritual activities on the first Friday of the Month to take advantage of the 15 Promises of the Sacred Heart of Jesus.
 Here in Freeport we have a Holy Hour that focuses on healing.
 This healing can be any kind of healing.
 We tend to focus on the physical ailments we may have.
 However, it can be emotional or spiritual healing as well.
 It can from something that was done yesterday or long ago.
 It might be a person you have a hard time forgiving.
 It could be any spiritual struggles you may have.
 Maybe you have a hard time even to pray.
 Jesus just may be waiting to give the gift of prayer.
 There is no issue too big or small for Jesus in the Eucharist.
 Non-Catholics are even invited.
 All are welcome to the hospital of souls.

 Are you hurting?
 Do you need quiet reflection time?
 Time alone with Jesus?

-Join us for an hour of Eucharistic Adoration with a healing service on Friday, February 2, at 5:00pm in St Mary Church.
+Join us for an hour of Eucharistic Adoration with a healing service on Friday, April 6, at 5:00pm in St Mary Church.